ckovach/GazeReader/README.md

 ##The GazeReader Toolbox##

 GazeReader is a Matlab toolbox for the statistical analysis of eye-tracking data.
 It's built around a generalized linear point-process modeling framework.
-In addition to tools for statistical analysis, it provides a user interface from which to load data, specify trial events, and data and results superimposed on back-ground representations of the scene and regions of interest.
+In addition to tools for statistical analysis, it provides a user interface from which to load data, specify trial events, and display data and results superimposed on back-ground representations of the scene and regions of interest.

 Please refer to